Newfoundland has long prided itself on being the

 From all this, the newcomer to the field would be correct to conclude that our understanding of Newfoundland history continues to evolve, and that, in a sense, a truly “up-to-date” definitive survey history always waits to be written.
-While older studies continue to deserve respect, they must be used with circumspection.
-Since the circulation and influence of these older studies remain greater than that of the more recent revisionist works, the need for caution is all the greater.
-Useful guides through the historiographical minefield include "Myths of Newfoundland" by Fred Rowe, Newfoundland Quarterly LXXIV: 4 (Winter 1979): 3-16; Peter Neary's "The Writing of Newfoundland History: An Introductory Survey," in James Hiller and Peter Neary (eds.), Newfoundland in the Nineteenth and Twentieth Centuries: Essays in Interpretations (Toronto: University of Toronto Press, 1980), pp. 3-15; and Keith Matthews' "Historical Fence-building: a critique of the historiography of Newfoundland," Newfoundland Quarterly LXXIV (Spring 1978): 21-30, an important essay which has been reprinted with corrective annotations in Newfoundland Studies XVII: 2 (Fall 2001): 143-165.
-Jeff Webb places Keith Matthews and his essay into a thoughtful historiographical context; see Jeff Webb, "Revisiting Fence Building: Keith Matthews and Newfoundland Historiography," Canadian Historical Review XCI: 2 (June 2010): 315-338.
-Also recommended is "Newfoundland's Historical Revival and the Legacy of David Alexander" by Eric Sager in Acadiensis XI: 1 (Autumn 1981): 104-115.
-A particularly useful essay on Newfoundland historiography that focuses on the way in which the issue of class is treated in the literature is "A Species of Vassalage': The Issue of Class in the Writing of Newfoundland History" by Jerry Bannister, Acadiensis XXIV: 1 (Autumn 1994): 134-144.
+While older studies continue to deserve respect, they must be used with caution.
+Since the circulation and influence of these older studies remain greater than that of the more recent revisionist works, this need for caution is all the greater.
+Useful guides through the historiographical minefield include "Myths of Newfoundland" by Fred Rowe, Newfoundland Quarterly LXXIV: 4 (Winter 1979), pp. 3-16; Peter Neary's "The Writing of Newfoundland History: An Introductory Survey," in James Hiller and Peter Neary (eds.), Newfoundland in the Nineteenth and Twentieth Centuries: Essays in Interpretations (Toronto: University of Toronto Press, 1980), pp. 3-15; and Keith Matthews' "Historical Fence-building: a critique of the historiography of Newfoundland," Newfoundland Quarterly LXXIV (Spring 1978), pp. 21-30, an important essay which has been reprinted with corrective annotations in Newfoundland Studies XVII: 2 (Fall 2001), pp. 143-165.
+Jeff Webb places Keith Matthews and his essay into a thoughtful historiographical context; see Jeff Webb, "Revisiting Fence Building: Keith Matthews and Newfoundland Historiography," Canadian Historical Review XCI: 2 (June 2010), pp. 315-338.
+Also recommended is "Newfoundland's Historical Revival and the Legacy of David Alexander" by Eric Sager in Acadiensis XI: 1 (Autumn 1981), pp. 104-115.
+A particularly useful essay on Newfoundland historiography that focuses on the way in which the issue of class is treated in the literature is "A Species of Vassalage': The Issue of Class in the Writing of Newfoundland History" by Jerry Bannister, Acadiensis XXIV: 1 (Autumn 1994), pp.134-144.
 A different focus guides Christopher English’s essay on “The Legal Historiography of Newfoundland,” in Christopher English (ed.), Essays in the History of Canadian Law, Vol. 9.
 Two Islands: Newfoundland and Prince Edward Island (Toronto: University of Toronto Press, 2005), pp. 19-38.

 Return to "Reader's Guide" Home Page